 To stop myself from going out to the paddock and fiddle with her I organised for her to stay with a friend in Canberra, where she was left alone to graze her days away in a paddock.
 I visited often enough to ensure the recovery was on track.
 In September 2016 I brought her back.
 I thoroughly checked her body and was extremely happy.
 By this time, she was no longer cow hocked, her shoulders had equalled out and her new riding boots were the same size on all 4 feet.

 I started her back into light work doing a combination of activities to build strength.
 In January 2017 I started riding her again.
 We started preparing for the 2017 endurance season.
 I found a lightweight rider for her.
 She completed her first 80km ride earlier in the season with no issues and no signs of fatigue.
-She has now completed her three novice 80km rides and has successfully qualified as an endurance horse, with no gate or lameness issues.
+She has now completed her three novice 80km rides and has successfully qualified as an endurance horse, with no gait or lameness issues.